All Events

 Study Group: with Ztella

-The theme of this study group session will be M-shape suspensions.
+The theme of this study group session will be tying with bamboo.

 This study group delves into the complexities and creative possibilities of rope bondage through Ztella's detailed, structured approach to shibari.
 The classes emphasise the mechanics and logic behind ties while creating space for personal expression and connection.